6. Complaint Outcomes

-- The complaint is trivial or discloses such a minor or technical breach of the Code that it is not in the public interest to pursue
+- The complaint discloses such a minor or technical breach of the Code of Conduct that it is not in the public interest to pursue.

-- The complaint is or appears to be malicious, politically motivated, tit-for-tat or otherwise submitted with an improper motive and the complaint is not considered to disclose sufficiently serious potential breaches of the Code to merit further consideration
+- The complaint is or appears to be trivial, malicious, politically motivated, tit-for-tat or otherwise submitted with an improper motive and the complaint is not considered to disclose sufficiently serious potential breaches of the Code of Conduct to merit further consideration.

-- The complaint is covered by the Council’s persistent and vexatious complaints policy and the complaint is not considered to disclose sufficiently serious potential breaches of the Code to merit further consideration
+- The complaint is covered by the Council’s persistent and vexatious complaints policy and the complaint is not considered to disclose sufficiently serious potential breaches of the Code of Conduct to merit further consideration.

-- The councillor has provided a satisfactory remedy to the complaint
+- The Member has provided a satisfactory remedy to the complaint.

-- There is evidence to suggest a potential breach of the Code but the circumstances do not warrant further action.
+- There is evidence to suggest a potential breach of the Code of Conduct but the circumstances do not warrant further action.